njclapp/LogAnalyzer/README.md

 To use this tool:

-1. use moveUFW.sh to pull the UFW.log file and create UFW.txt
+1. use root crontab to run this program at midnight: 0 0 * * * cd /home/$USER/LogAnalyzer && python /home/$USER/LogAnalyzer/LogAnalyzer.py
+   (change $USER to your username)

-2. run LogAnalyzer.py to pull useful data from UFW.txt and put it in output[date].txt
+2. crontab will run LogAnalyzer.py to pull useful data from UFW.txt and put it in output[date].txt, while also clearing ufw.log